ammarhakim/gkylgpuhack/clusterInfo/README.md

   module load git
 ```

+Also ensure that /sbin/ in in your PATH.
+This is needed to get
+ldconfig which is needed by luajit to properly create its shared
+libraries.

 This modification is necessary as the module load command does not work inside a shell script,
 such as those we use to build the dependencies and configure the system.
 Note that the module load
 commands are included anyway in the mkdeps.portal.sh and configure.portal.sh files as a reference.